 Compound: This describes a product that is designed and produced to contain all necessary components and is used by the customer 100% as it is sold.

-Delta E: The total color difference calculated using the difference in measured L, a, b values from a STD using a color difference equation.
+Delta E: The total colour difference calculated using the difference in measured L, a, b values from a STD using a colour difference equation.
 Density/Specific Gravity: Density is the weight per unit of volume reported as grams/cc3

 Durometer: Is one of several ways to describe/measure the hardness of a polymer.
 It is defined as a material’s resistance to permanent indentation .
 Durometer is also the name of the devise used to accomplish this hardness measurement.

 Elongation: This is a percentage value of the measured length of a specimen after a tension test divided by its original length, after the sample has been pulled to the point of fracture.

 Flexural Modulus: A measure of the ability of a specific cross section of a plastic to resist deformation/bending when a force or weight is applied.

 Gels: A common problem in clear/transparent film that shows as small visibly distorted areas (fisheyes) or specs.
 Gels could be high molecular weight molecules or cross linked materials.
 These can be caused by overheating, degradation, fines from regrind, organic or inorganic contamination.
 Gels can be present in purchased resins or created during extrusion.

 Haze: A statement of the amount of light scattering by a material.
 Haze defines the optical clarity and is the reference used for clear films.
 It should not be used for opaque films.

 Izod: A measure of the material’s impact resistance.
 This is reported as the amount of energy needed by a pendulum hammer that will fracture a notched or unnotched test specimen.
 (ASTM D256)